Macacoveio/RepData_PeerAssessment1/PA1_template.md

 # And now, the plot!
 plotData<-aggregate(steps ~ interval+wDay.wEnd, data=dataFill, mean)
 qplot(interval, steps, data=plotData, geom="line", xlab="Time interval (hours)",
-      ylab="Nº os steps / 5 minutes") +
+      ylab="Nº of steps / 5 minutes") +
       facet_grid(wDay.wEnd~.)
 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-7-1.png)

 They show a peak number of steps during earlier hours on the weekdays and, for the rest of the day, reduced activity in comparison with the weekends.
-Just what one would expect from a person who sits all day at an office during the week and is more free to roam around on weekends.
+Just what one would expect from a person who sits all day at an office during the week and is free to roam around on weekends.

+This report was generated on 2015-09-16.